SynergyUSAllc/SynergyVTUploader/README.md

 1. Can SynergyVTUploader run on a Linux machine?

-    Answear: NO
+    Answer: NO

     &quot;The application runs on Windows OS.&quot;

 2. Wich .Net version SynergyVTUploader uses?

-    Answear: 4.5
+    Answer: 4.5

 3. Can I run SynergyVTUploader without an API key from Virus Total website?

-    Answear: NO
+    Answer: NO

     &quot;Visit [VirusTotal - Join us](https://www.virustotal.com/gui/join-us) for a Free API Key&quot;

 4. Do I need to download other files or programs to run SynergyVTUploader?

-    Answear: NO
+    Answer: NO

     &quot;All the files you need are included in the zip file you downloaded you don&#39;t need to download anything alse, we recommend you extract the files in a separated folder&quot;